ACINQ/eclair/source/index.html.md

 }
 ```

-Updates the fee policy for the specified _channelId_, a new update for this channel will be broadcasted to the network.
+Updates the fee policy for the specified _channelId_.
+A new update for this channel will be broadcast to the network.
-The endpoint supports receiving multiple channel id(s) or short channel id(s); to update multiple channel you can use the parameters `channelIds` or `shortChannelIds` below.
+The endpoint supports receiving multiple channel id(s) or short channel id(s); to update multiple channels, you can use the parameters `channelIds` or `shortChannelIds` below.

 ### HTTP Request